 The Committee considers the Company's research and development expenditure relative to salary expenditure for all employees to be the most appropriate metric for assessing overall spend on pay due to the nature and stage of the Company's business.
 The Company does not have a history of making any dividend distributions and does not intend to make any distributions in the near future.
-The graph below illustrates the total salary payable to all employees for the period 30 January 2021 through 31 December 2021 compared to research and development expenditures (excluding the IPR&D charge related to the acquisition) for the same period.
+The graph below illustrates the total salary payable to all employees in comparison to research and development expenditures (excluding the IPR&D charge related to the acquisition) for the period 1 January 2022 through 31 December 2022 compared to the prior year.